mattmohandiss/cube/world/ARCHITECTURE.md

 - **Spatial Cube Lookup**: Uses a 3D grid map for O(1) neighbor lookups instead of costly O(n) terrain searches.
 - **Targeted Visibility Updates**: When cubes are added/removed, only updates visibility for affected neighbors rather than all cubes
 - **GPU-Accelerated Rendering**: Uses GLSL shaders and hardware instancing to render thousands of cubes in a single draw call
-- **Hybrid Rendering System**: Supports both CPU-based and GPU-based rendering with consistent visual output
+- **GPU-Accelerated Rendering**: Exclusively uses GLSL shaders and hardware instancing for efficient rendering
 - **Efficient Instance Data Generation**: Encodes cube visibility as bitfields for compact GPU representation

 ## Extendability